amitrajaraman/notes/hs-101/macro.md

 _Intermediate goods_ are goods used up entirely in the production of final goods.
 _Value added_ is the dollar value of an industry's sales minus the value of the intermediate goods used in production.

+The difference between the GDP calculated using the income and expenditure methods is called _statistical discrepancy_ (it arises due to imperfect data sources).

 There are several transactions that have nothing to do with final goods.
 As a result, we exclude things like stocks/bonds (securities), social security, unemployment compensation (government transfer payments), individual gifts, corporate gifts (private transfer payments) etc. We also exclude the transfer of second-hand goods (we have already made the purchase and it has been included in the value), household production, and legal/illegal underground transactions.
 That is, we only want to count the sales of final goods that occur through the market.